Code-Institute-Submissions/Discover-Malta/README.md

 ### Home:

 * A background image is shown to the user which takes up 100vh on all devices.
-* A small jumbotron is shown in the middle of the background image that depicts the site name and text telling the user the the site can help them find holiday ideas.
+* A small jumbotron is shown in the middle of the background image that depicts the site name and text telling the user that the site can help them find holiday ideas.
 * The background colour of the jumbotron is an opaque version of the red used throughout the site.
 Opacity was set so that the photo underneath is still visible.

 ### About: